FlexJobs is a job search site that has risen to prominence in the last several years, being featured on major news outlets such as NBC and CNN.

 Yes, I understand your apprehension.

 But I was very curious to find out how it all worked, so I bit the bullet and signed up just to check it out.
-As they say, “you have to spend money to make money!”
+As they say, “You have to spend money to make money!”

 While it’s true that both of those things are on the site, it actually works in your favor.
 FlexJobs thoroughly filters out scams, and even if a company pays to place a listing on the site, it is guaranteed to be legitimate and tailored to your needs.
 After all, everybody knows that there are job listings everywhere on the internet.
 But it’s a whole different story when you can browse listings based on your needs and know for sure that they are legitimate options.